He0x539/Detection/README.md

 # Detection
 Real world object to text translator with location awareness.
 Supports several languages by default and also allows the user to import additional languages.
 Requires tensorflow-object detection folder to be placed inside the project.
+An accesskey for ip-based location is obtained from ipstack.com.

-GeoLoc module - handles the retrieval of locational information An accesskey is obtained from ipstack.com Detection/UI modules - main handler for the object detection Main - connects components and runs application
+GeoLoc module - handles the retrieval of locational information Detection/UI modules - main handler for the object detection Main - connects components and runs application